-Service Specification for Designated Medical Officers Role - SEND Agenda
+2.4 Service Specification for Designated Medical Officers Role - SEND Agenda

-Margaret Courts presented a Service Specification for the Designated Medical Officer role to seek approval as part of the Community Paediatrics contract held with the Royal Wolverhampton NHS Trust.
+A Service Specification for the Designated Medical Officer role was presented to the Committee to seek approval as part of the Community Paediatrics contract held with the Royal Wolverhampton NHS Trust.

 Children and young people with a Special Education Need and/or Disability (SEND), make up a significant proportion of the national childhood population, with up to 20% of school age children and young people having Special Educational Needs (SEN).
 Wolverhampton's Joint Strategy for Children and Young People with Special educational Needs and Disability (SEND) 2015-2020 identifies that the city has a child population of 56,000 which includes a higher than average number of children with moderate and severe learning difficulties.
 Wolverhampton has 1,500 children and young people, with statements of SEN, which are currently being reviewed for transfer over to the new (September 2014) system of a single Education Health and Care plan.